-Aloe Vera Moisturizing and Soothing After Sun Lotion for Sunburn Relief and Preserving your Tan Naturally - Body Lotion
+Aloe Vera Moisturizing and Soothing After Sun Lotion for Sunburn Relief and Preserving your Tan Naturally

 Ingredients: BUTYROSPERMUM PARKII (Shea Butter), Theobroma cacao (Cocoa Butter ), Aloe Barbadensis Miller (Aloe Vera), Medium Chain Triglycerides (Fractionated Coconut Oil), C. officinalis (Calendula Oil), Mentha piperita (Peppermint Essential Oil), Pantothenic acid (Vitamin B5), Sclerocarya birrea (Marula) Oil, Citrus aurantium (Neroli Oil) and d-alpha-tocopherol

 Directions: Apply to skin after sun exposure or sunburn.
 Place in refrigerator for a cool refreshing feeling when applied.

 Science Behind the Formula: